roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-16 ****** byCathartico© When they got out of the car, Erickson didn't waste any time taking the leash and dragging Vanessa along to the restaurant entrance.
+When they got out of the car, Erickson didn't waste any time taking the leash and dragging Vanessa along to the restaurant entrance.
 Hastily, Vanessa looked around.
 As the restaurant was situated a little off the Downtown area, there were no people around.

  She breathed a sigh of relief.
 After the walk of shame through Downtown earlier, Vanessa had enough of being publicly disgraced for the day.